moneyhub/api-docs/source/index.html.md

 })
 ```

-- Partner requests an access token from the identity service with the scope `user:create`
+- Partner requests an access token from the identity service with the scope `user:create` using the [Token endpoint](#token-endpoint)
-- Partner uses this token to create a profile at the /user endpoint
+- Partner uses this token to create a profile at the [User endpoint](#post-users)
-- Partner redirects user to the identity service `/oidc/auth` with a scope param that contains the id of the bank to connect to, and with the id of the new user profile in the claims parameter
+- Partner generates an authorisation url to the [Authorisation Endpoint](#authorization-endpoint) with the [Financial Institution scope](#financial-institutions) to connect to, and with the id of the new user profile as part of the [Claims](#claims)
+- Partner redirects user to the authorisation url
-- Moneyhub Identity service gains consent from the user to access their banking data
+- Moneyhub Auth API gains consent from the user to access their banking data
-- Moneyhub Identity service redirects the user to the bank
+- Moneyhub Auth API redirects the user to the bank
-- Bank authenticates the user and sends them back to the Moneyhub Identity Service
+- Bank authenticates the user and sends them back to the Moneyhub Auth API
-- Moneyhub redirects the user back to the partner with an `id_token` that contains the `connection_id`
+- Moneyhub redirects the user back to the partner with a `authorization_code` and `id_token` that contains the `connection_id`
+- Partner exchanges the `authorization_code` and `id_token` for an `access_token` to complete the connection using the [Token endpoint](#token-endpoint).
+This `access_token` do not contains any data scopes so it can't be used to gain access to the user's financial data
-- Partner requests an access token from the identity service with the scope of data access required and a custom `sub` parameter that contains the profile id
+- Partner requests an access token from the Moneyhub Auth API with the [Data scopes](#data-access) required and a `sub` parameter in the [Claims](#claims) that contains the profile id using the [Token endpoint](#token-endpoint)
-- Partner uses the access token at the api gateway to access financial data
+- Partner uses the access token at the [Moneyhub Data API](#moneyhub-data-api) to access the user's financial data

 # API clients